 Psychiatric Emergency Screening Services

 Psychiatric Emergency Screening Services (PESS) provides 24/7 crisis intervention service for all ages.
-PESS offers in-person emergency crisis intervention to those experiencing suicidal or homicidal ideation, acute psychiatric inability, or inability to care for their mental, physical, or emotional wellbeing.
+PESS offers in-person emergency crisis intervention to those experiencing suicidal or homicidal ideation, acute psychiatric instability, or inability to care for their mental, physical, or emotional wellbeing.

 We’re here to help with: